Raspberry Slideshow changelog

 # Values yes|no.

-# If you 1) use only images and 2) don’t use remote media or don’t need remote media list to be re-read during the playback,
+# If you 1) use only images and 2) do not use remote media or do not need remote media list to be re-read during the playback, please set this to no: images playback will be continuous without the blanks needed to check remote changements.

 media.refresh: no